Friday, August 1, 2025

 Saturday, January 25, 2025

-2024 TOP TEN HIGHLIGHTS: Number 3
+2024 HIGHLIGHTS: Part 3

 My proudest moment: Finishing the Luneta to Tagaytay 60km Ultramarathon which garnered the biggest donation ever since I started my fund-raising advocacy for the Down Syndrome Assn. of the Phils.
 Inc. way back in 2008 when I joined a 5k race in celebration of my 50th birthday.
-It even surpassed my UP Diliman to UP Los Baños 80km Ultramarathon in 2018!
+It even surpassed my UP Diliman to UP Los BaƱos 80km Ultramarathon in 2018!

 My generous friends probably thought that this was gonna be my last and final Ultra because I was already 66 when I attempted to run this for the third time.
 Or they most likely took pity on me because in 2023, we had to stop at km 47 and decided to go home.
 My Plantar Fasciitis was killing me then.
 But I vowed to redeem myself and I certainly did!